If you want to achieve your target scores for the ACT, this article will be your guide on how to prepare for the ACT to make it happen!

 The ACT Science Test covers biology, chemistry, geology, astronomy, meteorology, and physics.
 Usually, high school science courses (from grade nine to grade 12) will provide enough information for you to answer the questions correctly.

 The Science Test assesses your knowledge of interpretation, analysis, evaluation, reasoning, and problem-solving skills required in the science above subjects.
 These questions will put you into scientific scenarios and require your knowledge and skills to determine answers.

 In the ACT Science section, you’ll answer questions in the following categories:

 You must recognize and understand concepts relevant to the provided information; critically examine the relationship between the given information and the conclusions or hypotheses; and use known information to deduce new information, conclusions, or predictions.

 For a more in depth review of science-related ACT test preparation, take a look at our guide on how to prepare for the ACT science section.

 The ACT Reading Test is composed of multiple parts, each including one long passage or multiple small passages.
-The reading section requires you to read and comprehend all text and answer questions by searching in the text and using your own reasoning and interpretation skills.
+The reading section requires you to read and comprehend all text and answer questions by searching in the text and using your reasoning and interpretation skills.
 In this section, you’ll have to answer questions in the following categories:

 The ACT English Test consists of multiple passages, each followed by multiple-choice questions.
 These questions could refer to a section of a passage, the passage as a whole, or underlined or highlighted parts of a passage.
 In this section the questions you answer will fall into the following categories:

-You are asked to read the prompt and write an essay in which you develop your own perspective on the issue.
+You are asked to read the prompt and write an essay in which you develop your perspective on the issue.

-The difficulty of the writing section matches that of the average high school English classes and in entry-level college composition courses.
+The difficulty of the writing section matches that of the average high school English classes and entry-level college composition courses.
 Your essay is scored based on the following four factors: